 Fall is here, and the leaves are falling!
 Chilly weather, colorful leaves, and the long-sought-after "PSL" *Starbucks lovers know what we're talking about* mean it's finally time to cozy up and breathe before the arrival of the holidays.
 But wait.
 Those picturesque red, orange, and yellow leaves adorning our front yards aren't going to rake themselves.
-Since yard work isn't likely to happen without some effort, and because it's our job as parents to teach our children responsibility, we can use this opportunity to teach our kids how to help with yard work.
+Since yard work isn't likely to happen without some effort, and because it's our job as parents to teach our children responsibility, we can use this opportunity to teach them how to help with yard work.
 Here are some parenting tips.

 Teaching your kids to help with yard work.